-The module allows students to join a laboratory hosted by an experienced and leading researcher for a period of 6 months (MSc) or 9 months (MRes).
-The student will learn to develop skills in laboratory practice, designing and conducting experiments, collecting and analysing results, discussing the meaning of the data obtained, critically evaluating the data in terms of the broader picture of work in the area, organising time and managing a lab book on a day-to-day basis.
+The module provides a research project for this MSc / MRes programme students in laboratories of experienced and leading researchers that will be conducted over a period of 6 months (MSc) or 9 months (MRes).
+The student will get individual attention and learn to develop skills in laboratory practice, designing and conducting experiments, collecting and analysing results, discussing the meaning of the data obtained, critically evaluating the data in terms of the broader picture of work in the area, organising time and managing a lab book on a day-to-day basis.
 The student will acquire deep knowledge through the reading of primary literature relevant to their research project.
 This will enable the student to compile a comprehensive written report of their research findings.